nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Multiple links can be added at once.
 Link aliases will be paired with link URLs according to their respective order of input (left-to-right).
-Shall a link URL or alias from a chained command be detected as invalid, none of the links in the command will be added.
+If there exists a link URL or alias that is detected as invalid within a chained command, none of the links in the command will be added.

 This command will require three flags: